Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Experiments

 \subsubsection{Confidence bands}

 In this section, we compute confidence bands under the different models of pairs of graphs defined above.
 For each model, we draw a sample $(G_1, G'_1), \dots, (G_N, G'_N)$ with $N=100$.
-We compute the mean process, that is $t \to N^{-1} \sum_i D_t((G_i,G'_i))$ or $t \to N^{-1} \sum_i H_t((G_i,G'_i))$ and compute a confidence band of level 99\% around this empirical mean using the bootstrap method presented in Section~\ref{subsec:stat_cons}.
+We compute the mean process, that is $t \to N^{-1} \sum_i D_t((G_i,G'_i))$ or $t \to N^{-1} \sum_i H_t((G_i,G'_i))$ and compute a confidence band of level 99\% around this empirical mean using the bootstrap method detailed in Algorithm~\ref{alg:conf_band}.
 Computations are done with 1000 bootstrap samples.
 Results are shown in Figure~\ref{fig:cb_HKD_ERvsSBM}, \ref{fig:cb_HPD_ERvsSBM} and \ref{fig:cb_HPD_DiskvsAnnulus}, where solid lines represent empirical means and transparent areas represent confidence bands.

-Remark that confidence bands around HKD processes (Figure~\ref{fig:cb_HKD_ERvsSBM}) seem to be narrower than those around HPD processes (Figure~\ref{fig:cb_HPD_ERvsSBM}).
+Remark that confidence bands around HKD processes (Figure~\ref{fig:cb_HKD_ERvsSBM}) seem to be narrower than those around HPD processes (Figure~\ref{fig:cb_HPD_ERvsSBM}), relatively to the height of the curves.
 Therefore, users should rather use HKD processes whenever NC's are available.
 Nonetheless, the versatility of HPD processes does not totally reduce their efficiency.
 As Figure~\ref{fig:cb_HPD_DiskvsAnnulus} indicates, HPD empirical means seem to be able to discriminate between the different distributions.
 These observations will be confirmed in the next section, where the performances of the two-sample tests are investigated.